 In addition to the aforementioned costs, there are ongoing costs involved when working with reverse mortgage lenders.
 These include interest, MIP or mortgage insurance premiums, and servicing fees.
 These fees are charged on a monthly basis and are calculated as a percentage of your remaining loan balance.

 How Do You Pay Back a Reverse Mortgage?

 First and foremost, a reverse mortgage is not free.
 It’s a loan that you or your family must pay back eventually.Reverse Mortgage Guides says a reverse mortgage must be paid back in full when the non-borrowing spouse or last surviving borrower either dies, sells the home, or no longer uses the house as a primary residence (i.e., entering assists living or moving in with family).
-No matter what the situation, there are a few ways to pay back a reverse mortgage, including:
+No matter what the situation,

 Reverse Mortgage Requirements

 When it comes to reverse mortgage lenders, there are several requirements to which HECM reverse mortgage borrowers must commit.
 In cases where these requirements are not consistently met, you are likely to lose your home to foreclosure.

 When you take out a reverse mortgage, how you pay your property taxes and homeowners insurance can change.
 Your lender will first do a financial assessment to determine your options for paying these costs, potentially including making direct payments to the insurance company and tax authority, making direct payments with the help of your loan, or allowing your lender to take care of it using loan proceeds in a designated account.

 Keeping your home well-maintained with a reverse mortgage is imperative.
 What that means is making the necessary repairs as instructed by your lender.
 Those that regularly maintain their home can expect little trouble obtaining a reverse mortgage.
 On the contrary, if your home needs major repairs, you may be required to complete them as a condition of getting the reverse mortgage.